 Once the trigger has been selected, it will show the setup below

-That’s it – all done!
-You will start to see the Call-to-Actions logged in Mediahawk in both the customer journey and as a Secondary Dimension in reports.
+That's it: all done!
+You will start to see the Call-to-Actions logged in Mediahawks Call to Action reports, the customer journey and as a Secondary Dimension in reports.

 Amending the Call to Action name and type

 Once a Call-to-Action is setup you can modify the Name You can also amend the Type (Count / Sum), but please note: changing the type will result in removing any historic data associated to that individual Call-to-Action.
 You will receive the warning below before being able to proceed

 To confirm the change click Continue Delete Data.